-- Biosketch in NIH format (must use the current NIH Biosketch template, effective January 25, 2022) - Protection of human subjects section and animal assurances (if applicable) - Statement of inclusion of women and minorities: - Describe the planned distribution of subjects by sex/gender, race, and ethnicity. - Describe the rationale for selection of sex/gender, racial, and ethnic group members in terms of the scientific objectives and proposed study design.
+- Biosketch in NIH format or equivalent - Protection of human subjects section and animal assurances (if applicable) - Statement of inclusion of women and minorities (ifapplicable) - Describe the planned distribution of subjects by sex/gender, race, and ethnicity. - Describe the rationale for selection of sex/gender, racial, and ethnic group members in terms of the scientific objectives and proposed study design.
 The description may include, but is not limited to, information on the population characteristics of the disease or condition under study. - Describe proposed outreach programs for recruiting sex/gender, racial, and ethnic group members. - Inclusion and Excluded Groups: Provide a reason for limiting inclusion of any group by sex/gender, race, and/or ethnicity.
 In general, the cost of recruiting certain groups and/or geographic location alone are not acceptable reasons for exclusion of particular groups.
-See the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects Policy Implementation Page for more information. - References- Authors, year, title and journal information is expected for each citation.
+See the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects - Policy Implementation Page for more information. - References- Authors, year, title and journal information is expected for each citation.
 Given the length of the application, investigators should strive to provide a relevant, although not exhaustive review.
-(Not more than 2-3 pages) - Letters of Support from the PI's department chair and significant collaborators must be included.
+(Not more than 2-3 pages) - The required endorsement letter from the primary mentor for early investigators (see below). - Letters of Support from the PI's department chair and significant collaborators must be included.